 - Add the remaining dry ingredients and stir to blend.

-- Pour batter into prepared cake pans until ⅔ full.
+- Pour batter into prepared snack cake pans, hemisphere pans or silicone baking molds until ⅔ full.

 - Bake until a toothpick inserted in the center comes clean, about 18 minutes.
 Let cakes cool completely before turning the pan over to remove them.